1072-datascience/finalproject-1072ds_group11/README.md

 ### code

 * Which method do you use?

+    knn, logistic regression, naive bayes, random forest, SVM, ANN

 * What is a null model for comparison?

+    We just compare the 6 models.

 * How do your perform evaluation? ie. Cross-validation, or extra separated data

+    We used stratified random sampling to get 0.2 of  data with the same proportion about stock direction.
+    And to use the small models' tuning parameter to train the half of data.

 ### results

 * Which metric do you use
   * precision, recall, R-square
 * Is your improvement significant?

+    Yes

 * What is the challenge part of your project?

 ## Reference
 * Code/implementation which you include/reference (__You should indicate in your presentation if you use code for others.
 Otherwise, cheating will result in 0 score for final project.__)

+    We studied the paper about predicting stock and stock price in

 * Packages you use

 * Related publications

+    Shiny